arc25275/chatGPT-Google/README.md

 > ## This extension will not work unless you generate your own key and pay on your own!

+> ## This extension has also not been extensively tested, so use at your own risk, though I'm not sure what problems would be able to be created.
+There are also some other versions of this out there but I made this for fun and practice :)

 ## How to use

 ### Get an API Key